Ancient and High Crosses of Cornwall

 Cornwall's Earliest, Tallest and Finest Medieval Stone Crosses

-A guide to one hundred of the finest early Cornish stone crosses, each carefully illustrated and described.
-These characteristic features of the Cornish landscape are all excellent examples of their type with a wide geographical spread.
-They are all of medieval date, around AD 900 to 1300.
+An illustrated guide to one hundred of the finest early Cornish stone crosses, dating from around AD 900 to 1300.
+These characteristic features of the Cornish landscape are splendid examples of their type, exhibiting a wide geographical spread and a certain weather-beaten beauty.

-Ancient and High Crosses of Cornwall forms an introduction to the subject for the general reader but will also interest local historians, landscape historians, archaeologists, and all working in the area of Cornish studies.
-It will also interest members of the Cornish diaspora wishing to learn about their Cornish roots.
+Ancient and High Crosses of Cornwall offers an ideal introduction for the general reader but will also prove essential to local historians, landscape historians, archaeologists and anyone working in the area of Cornish studies or connected with the Cornish diaspora.